 - Mix tempera paints to the exact shade you want without a mess.

 - The wide bottles also make great holders for crayons-on-the-go.
-Check out these other tips for traveling with kids.

 - Use pill bottles to store dry herbs from your garden until you use them.